zkivo/bnl-ai/README.md

 # bnl-ai
-tools and AI software for the Behavioural Neuroscience Laboratory in Lund University.
+Tools and AI software for the Behavioural Neuroscience Laboratory in Lund University.